Seneca-ICTOER/OSL645/docs/Labs/lab10.md

 ## Investigation 1: Additional Logic Statements

-**ATTENTION: This online tutorial will be required to be completed by Friday in week 13 by midnight to obtain a grade of 2% towards this course**
+**ATTENTION: This lab must be graded by the end of your classes in Week 13 to obtain a grade of 2% towards this course.**

 In this investigation, you will learn additional control-flow statements to allow your shell scripts to be even **more adaptable**.